Want a Greener Lawn?

 Keep your lawn mower blade sharp; a good rule of thumb is to sharpen your blades every 3 months if your lawn is ½ acre or less in size.

-Whether you are using a push mower or riding mower, the wheels can leave tracks; when you take the same path each time you mow, you will wear in tracks into the lawn.
+Whether you are using a push mower or riding mower, the wheels can leave tracks; and when you take the same path each time you mow, you will wear in tracks into the lawn.

 Clippings: Bag, Discharge, or Mulch

-During the summer months when Tall Fescue turf is not growing as vigorously, mulching and/or discharging the grass will be sufficient.
-However, you may have to make additional passes to evenly distribute clippings for a neat appearance.
-Over-mulching of clippings while the Tall Fescue turf is growing strong in the spring and fall will be counter-productive as the thatch build up can choke out the healthy turf and also impede new seed germination in the fall.
+During the summer months when tall fescue turf is not growing as vigorously, mulching and/or discharging the grass will be sufficient.
+But here's the deal, you may have to make additional passes to evenly distribute clippings for a neat appearance.
+Over-mulching of clippings while the Tall Fescue turf is growing strong in the spring and fall will be counter-productive.
+This will cause the thatch build up can choke out the healthy turf.
+And can also impede new seed germination in the fall.